saidsabri010/AFP-2-2021/Documents/FunctionalSpecification.md

  __After fillig the user needs to proceed the form and will get a ticket of flight with the information of passenger and flight.

+## Constrains__ :
+Design Constraints imposes limitations on the following things:
+* The running environment : Microsoft Visual Studio.
+* The operating system : Microsoft Windows 10.
+* the programming language, databases;
+* coding standards;
+* business logic, etc.
+The application should have methods and function that can do all the operations needed like update reservation or cancel it...etc also,it should have forms.

 ## REPORTS
 • REPORT MODULE